pytest-dev/pytest-django/docs/database.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are using the :func:`pytest.mark.django_db` marker or :fixture:`db`
-fixture, you probably don't want to explictly handle transactions in your
+fixture, you probably don't want to explicitly handle transactions in your
 tests.
 In this case, it is sufficient to populate your database only
 once.
 You can put code like this in ``conftest.py``::